| Title: | Nonparametric and Semiparametric Mixture Estimation |

 A nonparametric mixture model has a density of the form

-completely unspecified.
-The maximum likelihood estimate of the nonparametric
+that is completely unspecified.
+The maximum likelihood estimate of

 A semiparametric mixture model has a density of the form

-Their implementations are generic using S3 object-oriented programming, in
+Wang (2010).
+Their implementations are generic using S3

-implementations of the following functions for their self-defined family of
+the following functions for their self-defined family of mixture

 initial(x, beta, mix, kmax)